Winters123/antDev/README.md

 the ANT v1 will be up online before 2018.10.7 (expecting date), have fun!

-Tips: ANT is aimming to be deployed on both Xilinx and Altera FPGAs, but we set Xilinx Zynq 7000 as the platform.
+Tips: ANT is aimming to be deployed on both Xilinx and Altera FPGAs, but we set Xilinx Zynq 7000 as the platform in ANT v1.